Subleading asymptotics of link spectral invariants and homeomorphism groups of surfaces: Preliminaries

 We call a Lagrangian link (or Lagrangian configuration) any subset of the form $\underline{L}=L_1\cup \dots\cup L_k$ where the $L_i$'s are pairwise disjoint smooth simple closed curves in $\S^2$, see Figure \ref{fig:ex-link}.
 A Lagrangian link is called {\it monotone} if the connected components of its complement all have the same area $\frac{\mathrm{area}(\S^2)}{k+1}$.

-\begin{rem} In \cite{CGHMSS21}, we introduced a more general notion of $\eta$-monotonicity, where $\eta$ is a non-negative real parameter.
+\begin{rem} In \cite[Def.
+1.12]{CGHMSS21}, we introduced a more general notion of $\eta$-monotonicity, where $\eta$ is a non-negative real parameter.
 We will not need this more general notion in the present paper.
 What we call monotonicity here corresponds to $0$-monotonicity. \end{rem}

 Let $\ul{L}$ be a monotone link with $k$ components.
-We can take the product of the components to form the associated connected submanifold $\Sym(\ul{L})$ inside the $k$-fold symmetric product $\Sym^k(\S^2)$.
+We can take the product of the components to form the associated connected submanifold $\Sym(\ul{L})$ inside the $k$-fold symmetric product $\Sym^k(\S^2):=(\S^2)^k/\Sym_k$, where $\Sym_k$ is the permutation group permuting the factors of $(\S^2)^k$.
 The symplectic form $\omega$ on $\S^2$ induces a singular symplectic form on $\Sym^k(\S^2)$ whose singular locus is away from $\Sym(\ul{L})$ and makes $\Sym(\ul{L})$ a Lagrangian submanifold.
 After smoothing the symplectic form near the singular locus, the Lagrangian Floer cohomology of $\Sym(\ul{L})$ with itself is well-defined and non-zero \cite[Lem.\ 6.10]{CGHMSS21}.
 It enables us to define the link spectral invariants as follow.

 Given a Hamiltonian function $H: [0,1] \times \S^2 \to \mathbb{R}$, we define $\Sym(H): [0,1] \times \Sym^k(\S^2) \to \mathbb{R}$ to be $\Sym(H)_t([x_1,\dots,x_k]):=\sum_{i=1}^k H_t(x_i)$.
 The Lagrangian link spectral invariant $c_{\ul{L}}(H)$ is defined to be $\frac{1}{k}c_{\Sym(\ul{L})}(\Sym(H))$, where $c_{\Sym(\ul{L})}(\Sym(H))$ is the Lagrangian spectral invariant of $\Sym(H)$ with respect to the Lagrangian submanifold $\Sym(\ul{L})$ \cite[Equation (54)]{CGHMSS21}.
-We have shown in \cite{CGHMSS21} that it is well-defined and independent from the choice of smoothing of the symplectic form as long as the smoothing is sufficiently local.
-For a Hamiltonian diffeomorphism $\psi \in \Diff(\S^2,\omega)\ (=\Ham(\S^2,\omega) )$ and a mean-normalized generating Hamiltonian $H$ (i.e. $\int_{\S^2} H_t \omega dt=0$ for all $t \in [0,1]$, and $\psi=\phi^1_H$), we have shown in \cite{CGHMSS21} that $c_{\ul{L}}(\psi):=c_{\ul{L}}(H)$ is well-defined and independent of the choice of $H$. \begin{rem} In the specific case of a link $\ul L$ by parallel circles, similar invariants were previously constructed by Polterovich and Shelukhin \cite{Pol-Shel21} using orbifold Floer cohomology \cite{FOOObulk}, \cite{Cho-Poddar} and the computational techniques in \cite{MS19}. \end{rem}
+We have shown in \cite[Thm 1.13, Lem.
+6.16, 6.17]{CGHMSS21} that it is well-defined and independent from the choice of smoothing of the symplectic form as long as the smoothing is sufficiently local.
+For a Hamiltonian diffeomorphism $\psi \in \Diff(\S^2,\omega)\ (=\Ham(\S^2,\omega) )$ and a mean-normalized generating Hamiltonian $H$ (i.e. $\int_{\S^2} H_t \omega dt=0$ for all $t \in [0,1]$, and $\psi=\phi^1_H$), we have shown in \cite[Thm 1.13, Lem.
+6.16, 6.17]{CGHMSS21} that $c_{\ul{L}}(\psi):=c_{\ul{L}}(H)$ is well-defined and independent of the choice of $H$. \begin{rem} In the specific case of a link $\ul L$ by parallel circles, similar invariants were previously constructed by Polterovich and Shelukhin \cite{Pol-Shel21} using orbifold Floer cohomology \cite{FOOObulk}, \cite{Cho-Poddar} and the computational techniques in \cite{MS19}. \end{rem}